 The Hatt Ranch is 580 acres in the Steamboat-Vail corridor.
 Located 45 scenic miles south of Steamboat Springs, the ranch has easy, year-round access.
 The front gate is less than a mile off of paved State Highway 131 on a well maintained gravel road.
 Approximately 180 acres are irrigated and King Creek flows through 2 miles of the ranch.
-A reservoir is under construction and will provide storage water for irrigation and stockwater.
-The ranch is ideal for a livestock operation and has eye-popping views of the Flattops to the west and the rugged Gore Ranch in the distance to the east.
+A recently completed reservoir will provide storage water for irrigation and stockwater.
+The ranch is ideal for a livestock operation and can also be divided into 16 home sites with direct views of the Flattops to the west and the rugged Gore Ranch to the east.
 Bordering thousands of acres of public BLM land, the property is well-located for big-game hunting, riding and hiking.
 With easy access, stunning scenery, productive meadows and so many recreational opportunities, the Hatt Ranch is well priced for the ranch land buyer.

 The Hatt Ranch is situated at the base of the geographically unique Flattops Wilderness Area, the second largest such area in the state, characterized by wide steep faces that rise up to an expansive plateau.
 The ranch is less than a mile off of State Highway 131 on very good year-round gravel roads.
 The county plows the road to the ranch entry.
 The headquarters of the ranch are historic and the materials could be re-purposed for a new build.
 The Town of Yampa, with a café, elementary school and convenience store/fuel stop, is about 10 miles north of the ranch.
 Steamboat Springs is 30 miles north of Yampa.
 Vail is approximately 55 miles from the ranch.
 Commercial air service is at the Yampa Valley Regional Airport about 40 miles northwest or in Eagle, 40 miles south.